Camping food: Nutrition content

-Backpackers, canoeists, climbers and other outdoor enthusiasts often cover many miles everyday, consuming thousands of calories to keep their energy level high.
+Backpackers, canoeists, climbers, and other outdoor enthusiasts often cover many miles every day, consuming thousands of calories to keep their energy levels high.
 Backpackers require an average of 480 calories per hour as well as higher sodium levels.
-Because of the high levels of nutritional burn and emphasis on weight, backpackers monitor the ratio of calories-to-ounce that their food provides.
+Because of the high levels of nutritional burn and emphasis on weight, backpackers monitor the ratio of calories to ounces that their food provides.
 To ensure their bodies are properly nourished, campers must pay close attention to their meal plans.

 Ingredients

 To prepare meals that work well outdoors, campers employ a variety of techniques.
-All campers are advised to prepare meals that are made of easy to prepare ingredients.
+Campers are advised to prepare meals that are made of easy-to-prepare ingredients.

 Freeze-dried ingredients

-Freeze-drying requires the use of heavy machinery and is not something that most campers are able to do on their own.
-Freeze-dried ingredients are often considered superior to dehydrated ingredients however, because they rehydrate at camp faster and retain more flavor than their dehydrated counterparts.
+Freeze-drying requires the use of heavy machinery and is not something that most campers can do on their own.
+Freeze-dried ingredients are often considered superior to dehydrated ingredients because they rehydrate at camp faster and retain more flavor than their dehydrated counterparts.
 Freeze-dried ingredients take so little time to rehydrate that they can often be eaten without cooking them first and have a texture similar to a crunchy chip.

-Small amounts of freeze-dried ingredients are sometimes available for sale from emergency supply outlets or from stores specific to camping.
-Freeze-dried ingredients that have not been combined into a meal are often hard to find, however, and are often sought out by campers.
+Small amounts of freeze-dried ingredients are sometimes available for sale from emergency supply outlets or stores specific to camping.
+Freeze-dried ingredients that have not been combined into a meal are often hard to find and thus tend to be sought out by campers.

+One of the first freeze-dried camping foods companies was Backpacker's Pantry in 1951, originally named Dri-lite Foods, invented after an ill-fated Girl Scout camping trip by Anne Benedict, becoming the first adventure food on the market.

 Dehydrated meals and ingredients

-Dehydration can reduce the weight of the food by sixty to ninety percent by removing water through evaporation.
+Dehydration can reduce the weight of food by 60 to 90 percent by removing water through evaporation.
 Some foods dehydrate well, such as onions, peppers, and tomatoes.
-Dehydration often produces a more compact, albeit slightly heavier, end result than freeze-drying.
+Dehydration often produces a more compact, albeit slightly heavier, result than freeze-drying.

 Full meals or individual ingredients may be dehydrated.
 Dehydration of individual ingredients allows the flexibility to cook different meals based on available ingredients, while precooked and dehydrated meals offer greater convenience.
-Several cookbooks and online grocery stores specialize in dehydrated foods.
-A Fork in the Trail and Another Fork in the Trail are both backcountry cookbooks that focus on dehydrating full meals.
+Several cookbooks and online stores specialize in dehydrated foods.

-Precooked foods
+Pre-prepared contents

 Field rations are sometimes used by campers.
-These meals contain precooked foods in shelf-stable packaging, are designed to provide enough calories and nutrients to sustain an individual for a full day, and often come with their own heaters, making them ideal for use in camping.
+These meals contain pre-prepared or precooked foods in shelf-stable packaging, are designed to provide enough calories and nutrients to sustain an individual for a full day, and often come with their heaters, making them ideal for use in camping.

+Canned foods and instant foods are also sometimes used.